 Each of the keywords must be unique.
 Enum constants are implicitly static and final and cannot be changed once created.

-The enum type in Java implicitly extends java.lang.Enum.enumn enum declaration is implicitly final, except if it contains at least one enum constant that has a class body.
+The enum type in Java implicitly extends java.lang.Enum.
+The basic enum type in Java does not contain any public fields or any methods that change state, so the basic enum is immutable and cannot be changed.
+Thus, an enum declaration is implicitly final, except if it contains at least one enum constant that has a class body.

 A more extensive example from the Java Joda.org date and time classes provides an illustration of the associated methods for an enum: